-- access unrestricted by tides.
-The port's average tidal range is ~5 ft (1,5 m) with 17 hrs per day of rising water.
+- Access is unrestricted by tides.
+The port's average tidal range is ~5 ft (1,5 m) with 17 hours per day of rising water.
 This allows even the largest cargo vessels and cruise ships to access the port for up to 80% of the time.

 - The cruise port is accessible the whole year round - 24/7, 365 days a tear.

 - Cruise ships usually arrive in Southampton in early morning (4:30, 5, 6, 6:30, 7:30 or 8 AM) and depart from Southampton in late afternoon (4:30, 5, 6 pm) or in the evening (8, 9:30 or 10 pm).

 - Port Southampton Vehicle Ferry Terminal 3 Quay has GPS coordinates N 50°53'44.2", W 1°24'22.4"

 - Port Southampton Passenger Ferry Terminal 2 Quay has GPS coordinates N 50°53'39.6", W 1°24'19.4"

 Follows the list of cruise ship management companies (agencies) serving the major lines:

 - CARNIVAL UK serves Cunard, P&O and Princess ships.

 - DENHOLM WILHELMSEN LTD serves AIDA, Fred Olsen, MSC, Saga and Marella ships.